 Over months to years, the thrombus transforms into collagen.
 During this phase, endothelial cells, which line the blood vessels integrate it into the vascular system.
 This endothelial layer is critical to the long-term success of the devices, preventing complications such as clot formation.

-Challenges of Bare Metal Surfaces
+3. Challenges of Bare Metal Surface

-Fig 1 & 2 are evidence of Camouflage™ coating on a nitinol stents and below demonstrates the increased attachment of endothelial cells to Nitinol surfaces coated with camouflage™ compared to controls.
+Fig 1 & 2 are evidence of Camouflage™ coating on nitinol stents and below demonstrates the increased attachment of endothelial cells to Nitinol surfaces coated with camouflage™ compared to controls.

 Viability of cells on coated and uncoated NiTi stents after 1hr semi-dynamic incubation and after 29hr static incubation.